By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Seek evaluation when wearable data shows: SpO2 regularly below 90% during sleep, an ODI above 5 events per hour, or T90 (time below 90%) above 2% of total sleep time.
 These thresholds align with clinical definitions of significant nocturnal desaturation.

 The appropriate specialist is a sleep medicine physician or pulmonologist.
 A home sleep apnea test (HSAT) is typically the first formal evaluation step.
-See our guide on sleep specialist types for how to navigate this referral pathway.
-For comprehensive sleep diagnostics and tracking, see our review of the best sleep monitoring apps.
+See our guide on sleep specialist types for how to handle this referral pathway.
+For full sleep diagnostics and tracking, see our review of the best sleep monitoring apps.

 Frequently Asked Questions